Rorosha/testcloud/README.rst

 Options
 -------

-There are currently only three options (all optional) you can use when invoking this script: '--ram', '--no-graphic' and '--atomic'.
+There are currently only two options (all optional) you can use when invoking this script: '--ram' and '--no-graphic'.

-The --ram option takes an int for how much ram you want the guest to have, the ``--no-graphic option`` is merely a flag to suppress a GUI from appearing, the ``--atomic`` option indicates that you wish to boot an `Atomic <http://projectatomic.io>`_ host (currently not tested).
+The --ram option takes an int for how much ram you want the guest to have, the ``--no-graphic option`` is merely a flag to suppress a GUI from appearing.

 Once the image has booted, you can log in from the GUI or ssh.
 To log in with ssh, run the following command:

 .. code:: bash

-    ssh -F ./ssh_config testcloud
+    ssh fedora@<ip of instance>

 The user is 'fedora' and the password is 'passw0rd'